IshanG97/llama_server/README.md

 - Method 2: `pip install fastapi uvicorn accelerate transformers`

+You can get access from Meta to download Llama via Meta's HuggingFace repo

 Install PyTorch:

-1. Check your system's CUDA version: `nvidia-smi`
+1. If you are doing this on a CUDA-accelerated device, check your system's CUDA version: `nvidia-smi`

 2. Visit https://pytorch.org/ and install the appropriate version. e.g. `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124`